From My Corner of the World

 August 7, 2011

-I had extensively interacted with this career IFS officer during a project execution with the forest dept. At that time he was in Bidar and his territory was one of the 4 pilot divisions selected for the project.
-His name then had cropped up several times during my meeting with the Sr officials & I had quickly gathered his reputation as a sharp no-nonsense IT savvy official in the dept. An alumnus of IIT , he had done some excellent work in the e-govenance areas while on deputation, notably setting up the citizen service initiatives like the BangaloreOne delivery centres.
+I had extensively interacted with this career IFS officer during a project execution with the forest department.
+At that time he was in Bidar and his territory was one of the 4 pilot divisions selected for my project (FORDIS).
+His name then had cropped up several times during my meeting with the Senior officials and I had quickly gathered his reputation as a sharp no-nonsense IT savvy official in the dept. An alumnus of IIT, he had done some excellent work in the e-govenance areas while on deputation, notably setting up the citizen service initiatives like the BangaloreOne delivery centres.
 When I first met him, I wondered what a guy like him was doing in a far flung place like Bidar ?
 In his characteristic nonchalant way he replied that it was a conscious decision and he wanted it that way .
-Maybe he had opted to be ‘far from the madding crowd’ after a heavy duty assignment that had him in the quagmire of politics , and murky administration .
-‘Khoon Jalana padta hai’ I recollect he had said about the nature of work.
+Maybe he had opted to be ‘far from the madding crowd’ after a heavy duty assignment that had him in the quagmire of politics, and murky administration.
+‘Khoon Jalana padta hai’ he non chalantly had said about the nature of his work.
 Our interactions over the next couple of days was intensive & meaningful and then I was back in Bangalore.

 Soon I heard that he was once again recalled to Bangalore to head the state SWAN (state wide area network) initiative.
 I chuckled at the thought that hard as wanted to be out of the limelight it dragged him into it.
 Later several times I had passed by his new office but found it conspicuous by his absence .
 Strange I felt till the time I saw this recent article in ToI